loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 For now, the three closure types ($not, ~, *$) can be considered as pieces of a puzzle to construct valid types.
 In @Transformations we will explain how they all relate to each other and why we need all three.

-There is no subkinding in the language, meaning, if a type that is stack-like is expected then a type with known length is not allowed and vice versa.
+There is no subkinding in the language; if a type that is stack-like is expected, then a type with known length is not allowed, and vice versa.

 // We can now derive types following the kind rules.
 For instance, let
 // us derive the types